ridoan777/notepaper/README.md

 ## About This Project

 Notepaper is a multi-user cloud-based note management Single-Page Application (SPA).

-It's :
+Its features include:

-- Simple, user-friendly & faster
+- Simple, user-friendly, fast
 - No-reload navigation
-- Dark-mode to relax your eyes
+- Dark mode to relax your eyes
 - Groupable note sections
-- De-centralized user management
+- Decentralized user management
 - Auto grouping for uncategorized notes
-- Allowing to change font-type, size, line-height
+- Option to change font type, size, line-height
-- Auto changing of note canvas size
+- Automatic resizing of note canvas
-- Saving your time to jot down on-the-go notes
+- Designed to save your time to jot down on-the-go notes

 ## What were used to build this project